Macedon93/mysite/README.md

 # mysite
-Hello!, this is my repository for my personal website.
+Hello!
+This is my repository for my personal website.
 I built it using Hugo as the markdown/template generator and am hosting it via Netlify.

 Heres the tech:
 Hugo: https://gohugo.io/